 The volume can’t be ejected because it’s currently in use

-I then opened the Terminal application to check what files are using the external drive.
+Open the Terminal application (Applications > Utilities > Terminal) to check which files are using the external drive.

 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME